 How to use a home repair cost estimator is just one of the many skills to have when flipping houses.

-Flipping houses involves buying a house, fixing it up and then reselling it for a profit.
+Flipping houses involves buying a house, fixing it up, and then reselling it for a profit.
 Professional investors know how to easily calculate home repair costs.
 However, you don’t need to be a professional to calculate the costs associated with home repair, you simply need the right tool.

 What is a Home Repair Cost Estimator?

 The home repair cost estimator is a calculator used to estimate repair costs on a property.
-This is typically a house flipping spreadsheet which is pre-built with national average unit costs and typical repair items.
+This is typically a house flipping spreadsheet that is pre-built with national average unit costs and typical repair items.